jshawaii/LeanIXData/README.md

 # Data Factory Demo Environment
 Source control for js-ADF in MAC

-This is a lab environment built for demos and test purposes using Azure Data Factory.
+This is a lab environment built for demos, tests, and PoC purposes using Azure Data Factory v2.

 The capabilities built into this lab are: